tam1m/streamystats/DOCKERLESS.md

 ## Streamystats

-Everything except the database and systemd unit will be contain within `/opt/streamystats`, we will also use a nodeenv to keep everything seperate from the systems default node.
+Everything except the database and systemd unit will be contained within `/opt/streamystats`.
+We will also use a nodeenv to keep everything separate from the system's default node.

 ### Prepareing the nodeenv
 Creating the nodeenv: